j0lvera/pgbudget/ARCHITECTURE.md

 This approach allows clients to interact with the API using user-friendly UUIDs for all entities, while the database internally manages relationships with `bigint` foreign keys.
 It's important to remember that when using the `utils` schema functions directly (bypassing the `api` views/triggers), the caller is responsible for providing correct internal IDs and adhering to double-entry patterns.

+### 3.3.2.
+Budget Status and Account Transactions API Functions

+Two key API functions that provide essential information to users are `api.get_budget_status` and `api.get_account_transactions`.
+These functions follow the architecture principles by:

+1. Keeping complex business logic in the `utils` schema
+2. Providing a simplified, user-friendly interface in the `api` schema
+3. Maintaining proper data isolation with user context filtering

+#### `get_budget_status` Implementation

+The budget status functionality is implemented in two layers:

+1. **Utils Layer (`utils.get_budget_status`)**:
+   - Takes a ledger UUID and user context as parameters
+   - Validates that the ledger exists and belongs to the user
+   - Performs complex SQL queries to calculate:
+     - Budgeted amounts (transactions from Income to categories)
+     - Activity amounts (transactions between categories and asset/liability accounts)
+     - Balance amounts (net effect of all transactions on each category)
+   - Returns a table with account UUIDs, names, and calculated amounts
+   - Handles all error cases and validation

+2. **API Layer (`api.get_budget_status`)**:
+   - Takes only a ledger UUID as parameter (user context is derived from session)
+   - Simply passes through to the utils function
+   - Returns the same structure as the utils function
+   - Runs with `security invoker` to ensure proper RLS enforcement

+This separation allows the complex calculation logic to be encapsulated in the utils function while keeping the API interface simple.
+The API function doesn't need to know how the calculations are performed; it just needs to pass the parameters and return the results.

+#### `get_account_transactions` Implementation

+The account transactions functionality follows a similar pattern:

+1. **Utils Layer (`utils.get_account_transactions`)**:
+   - Takes an account UUID and user context as parameters
+   - Validates that the account exists and belongs to the user
+   - Determines the account's internal type (asset-like or liability-like)
+   - Uses a complex query with a UNION to combine:
+     - Transactions where the account is debited
+     - Transactions where the account is credited
+   - Translates debits/credits into user-friendly "inflow"/"outflow" based on account type
+   - Joins with the balances table to include running balance information
+   - Orders transactions by date and creation time
+   - Returns a table with transaction details and running balances

+2. **API Layer (`api.get_account_transactions`)**:
+   - Takes only an account UUID as parameter
+   - Simply passes through to the utils function
+   - Returns the same structure as the utils function
+   - Runs with `security invoker` to ensure proper RLS enforcement

+This implementation ensures that users see transactions in a consistent, intuitive format regardless of the underlying accounting mechanics.
+The complex logic of determining transaction types and calculating running balances is hidden in the utils function, while the API function provides a clean, simple interface.

+#### Security Considerations

+Both functions follow these security practices:

+1. **User Context Validation**: The utils functions explicitly check that the requested ledger/account belongs to the current user.
+2. **Security Invoker**: The API functions run with the permissions of the calling user, ensuring that RLS policies are enforced.
+3. **Error Handling**: Clear error messages are provided when resources are not found or don't belong to the user.

+This approach ensures that users can only access their own data, even if they attempt to provide UUIDs for resources belonging to other users.

 **Examples:**

 -   A view for accessing ledgers (from `migrations/20250503172238_add_ledgers_api_fns.sql`):